 Top Tips

-If using lime or lemon juice, add that one tablespoon at a time and adjust as per taste.
+- If using lime or lemon juice, add that one tablespoon at a time and adjust as per taste.
+Otherwise it may become too sour.

-- Salads such as shirazi salad, mast-o-musir (yogurt with shallots).
+- Add salads such as mast-o-musir (yogurt with shallots).

 - The meatless version of this khoresh tastes very good with kotlet (Persian meat patties).